ifeimi/ifeimi.github.io/_pages/bookmark.md

 Subscriptions (by simply clicking the calendar names above) are highly welcome.
 Calendars are usually updated on every Friday afternoon (Central European Time, UTC+1:00).

 ### AI tools for subtitling
-I'm maintaing an AI-subtitiling tool [WhisperX48](https://github.com/ifeimi/WhisperX48).
+I'm maintaining an AI-subtitiling tool [WhisperX48](https://github.com/ifeimi/WhisperX48).
 This project started as a fork from [N46Whisper](https://github.com/Ayanaminn/N46Whisper).
 Modifications were made to incorporate the usage of more accurate Whisper-based models ([WhisperX](https://github.com/m-bain/whisperX) for example) and to adapt for other personal demands.
 \
 For my own experiences, different translation tools can be consulted: [ChatGPT](https://openai.com/blog/chatgpt), [DeepL](https://www.deepl.com/translator), [Google Translate](https://translate.google.com/), and a very helpful web dictionary of my favorite - [Jisho.org](https://jisho.org/).